How to build a courtyard garden [part 4]

 Time to plan your own garden?

-As now is a really good time to be planning your garden, the next 3 blog posts will be galleries of completed gardens.
-These will hopefully give you plenty of good ideas to put into your own garden (not to mention giving me some time off blog writing to devote to the first group of online garden design students)!
+As now is a really good time to be planning the garden, the next 3 blog posts will be galleries of completed gardens.
+These will hopefully give you plenty of good ideas to put into your own garden design.

 Rachel, I’m floored by your incredible videos.
 And I want to move to Spain.